Lee Joon-hyuk (actor, born 1984): Career

-In 2021, Lee starred in the OCN drama Dark Hole, had a cameo role in the tvN drama Secret Royal Inspector & Joy and is set to appear in Kwak Kyung-taek's film Firefighter.
+In 2020, Lee starred in the timetravel mystery thriller 365: Repeat the Year as a detective of a homicide team.
+That role brought him Best Acting Award at the 5th Asia Artist Awards, as well as Excellence Award (Actor in a Monday-Tuesday Miniseries) at the 39th MBC Drama Awards.
+Later that year he reprised his role of Seo Dong-jae in the second season of Stranger.
 In August 2020, Lee achieved 'Three-Civil-Servants' award of the year.
 In November 2020, Lee appointed as 'Honorary Firefighter' by the president of South Korea on '58th Firefighter Day's Celebration'.
 He was awarded this title for his generous donation of his full fee from Naked Fireman drama to 'South Korea Fire Service' and appearing in two firefighting-related projects.

+In 2021, Lee starred in the OCN drama Dark Hole, had a cameo role in the tvN drama Secret Royal Inspector & Joy and is set to appear in Kwak Kyung-taek's film Firefighter.
 In 2021, Lee was featured on The Actor is Present – The Korean Actors 200 KOFIC campaign.
 His KOFIC biography tagline was "a generalist who meticulously plays selfishness, justice, and the extremes of human emotions".

+In 2024, Lee starred opposite Park Sung-woong in the crime thriller legal television series Dongjae, the Good or the Bastard.
+The series is a spin-off of the Korean drama Stranger (2017).

+In 2025, Lee starred in the SBS romance drama Love Scout opposite Han Ji-min.
+He played Yu Eun-ho, who is a single father.
+In the same year, he also had a special appearance in Netflix's action noir series Mercy for None.
+He then starred in Netflix's mystery thriller The Art of Sarah opposite Shin Hye-sun.
+He played Park Mu-gyeong, a Seoul Metropolitan Police Agency investigator.
+He also portrayed Grand Prince Geumseong in the historical film The King's Warden (2026).

+In 2026, Lee is set to star in The Ordinary Jackpot and The Remarried Empress, which are both based on web-novels.

 Philanthropy

 On December 6, 2022, Lee decided to donate all royalties to animal protection organizations right from the pre-publishing stage of 'Hello Popcorn'.